 Overview of Format Hard Drive

-What happens when you format drive in Windows 10?
-Basically, all data stored in the drive is wiped out, and the file system is formatted in such a way that Windows can understand, so it can read and write the data on the drive.
+What happens when you format the drive in Windows 10?
+All data stored in the drive is wiped out, and the file system is formatted in such a way that Windows can understand, so it can read and write the data on the drive.
 Some compatible systems include the FAT32, NTFS, and xFAT.

 Formatting isn't just done for new drives, though; an existing drive can also be subject to a format, especially when it was previously used with a different operating system.
 Formatting an existing drive can solve compatibility issues.
 Take note, however, that formatting an old drive will delete all data stored within it.
 Make sure that you have a backup of your important files so that nothing is lost.